-You will oftentimes see our linemen or contractors working in your neighborhood.
+You will oftentimes see our linemen and/or contractors working in your neighborhood.
 Our mission is to provide safe, reliable, efficient energy solutions with exceptional service to our members.
-One of the ways we provide reliable and affordable power is by maintaining our power lines.
+One of the ways we provide reliable and affordable power is by maintaining our system.
 In fact, PVREA has over 4,000 miles of power lines.
-Tree trimming, drone use and construction projects are a part of our maintenance plans to ensure reliable power service to our members.
+Tree trimming, drone use and construction projects are a part of our maintenance plans to ensure reliable power service to you, our members.
 Here is where we're working in your neighborhood.
 If you have any questions, please contact us at 1-800-432-1012.

-PVREA and its contractors are working on the following projects:
+PVREA and our contractor Foothills Energy are working on the following projects: